2026 United States Senate special election in Florida

-The 2026 United States Senate special election in Florida is expected to be held on November 3, 2026, to elect a member of the United States Senate to represent the state of Florida, to fill in the last two years of former Republican senator Marco Rubio’s term, who resigned his seat to become United States secretary of state under President Donald Trump's second administration.
-Primary elections will be held on August 18, 2026.
+The 2026 United States Senate special election in Florida will be held on November 3, 2026, to elect a member of the United States Senate to represent the state of Florida.
+Republican appointee Ashley Moody and Democratic state representative Angie Nixon are the nominees for their respective parties.
+The winner will complete the term won in 2022 by Marco Rubio, who resigned in 2025 to become secretary of state.